chilipadiboy/protect-PM-Lee-frontend/Final Report.md

 This subsystem provides the web interface that will be used by `Therapists`, `Patients` and `Administrators` to access the Health Record System.

 ### Therapists Capabilities:
-1. List all patients under their charge
+1. List all patients under his charge
-1. Select and read patients' records only
+1. Read patients' records
-1. Create new records
+1. Create new records for patients under his charge
-1. Edit their own created records
+1. Edit his own created records (???)
-1. Create new notes for patients that he is treating
+1. Create new notes for patients under his charge
 1. Edit created notes
+1. Give/remove read-access to notes to/from patients under his charge

 ### Patients Capabilities:
-1. View his own records
+1. Read his own records
-1. Give/remove permission to/from therapists that is treating him
+1. Give/remove read-access to records to/from therapists treating him
-1. See therapists' notes for him
+1. Read therapists' notes for him
 1. Create own notes
 1. Edit own notes

 ### Administrators Capabilities:
 1. Add/delete users to/from the system
-1. Grant permission for a `Therapist` to a `Patient` to create the latter's `Record`
+1. Assign a `Therapist` to treat a `Patient` (thus giving the `Therapist` the permission required to create the `Patient`'s `Record`)
 1. Display logs of all transactions in the system

-### Administrator's Interface
-After logging in, an `Administrator` would be able to add new users under the `Manage Users` tab.
-He would also be able to delete any existing users except for the default `Administrator` account.

-`Administrators` would be able to assign a `Therapist` to a `Patient` under the `Link Users` tab.

-`Administrators` would also be able to generate server logs by choosing the date range under the `Logs` tab.

 ---